Supasheet.

 Adding to Navigation

-To add custom pages to the navigation, modify components/layouts/default-sidebar.tsx:
+To add custom pages to the sidebar, modify src/components/layouts/default-sidebar.tsx:

 const data = {